MchainNetwork/cosmos-awesome/README.md

 - [Trustless Zone](https://www.trustless.zone/#ux) - Centauri utilizes Inter-Blockchain Communication (IBC) to enable trustless transfers between multiple ecosystems, offering self-custodied asset transfers, cross-ecosystem transport, and a seamless user experience.
 - [Umee](https://umee.cc/) - A highly programmable, safety-first, autonomous lending algorithm built as a blockchain.
 Umee is designed to reshape global debt markets in Web3, offering a combination of leverage-focused DeFi applications and interest rate products while enabling scalability, cross-chain interoperability, and privacy.
 - [Sommelier Finance](https://www.sommelier.finance/) - A reimagined gateway into interchain DeFi, built on the Cosmos SDK for maximized interoperability with other blockchains.
 Sommelier connects to Ethereum and executes strategies across multiple blockchains, offering a blend of off-chain computation without sacrificing decentralization.
+- [StreamSwap](https://streamswap.io/) - A protocol for time-based token swaps, enabling community-driven token launches on Osmosis within the Cosmos ecosystem.

 ### Development Tools